Mastering International Business Expansion: 6 Key Strategies for Legal, Tax, and Compliance Success

 • Tax planning and structuring

-As you can see, in this section alone, there are so many requirements that must be met, and compliantly to ensure international expansion activities can be conducted.
+As you can see, this section alone contains many requirements that must be met compliantly to ensure the conduct of international business expansion activities.

 3. Transfer pricing requirements and compliance

-Any business expanding on an international scale is subject to transfer pricing (TP) requirements on their related parties’ transactions and the compliance regulations associated with this.
+Any business expanding internationally is subject to transfer pricing (TP) requirements on their related parties’ transactions and the associated compliance regulations.

-Businesses should aim to acquire detailed transfer pricing documentation, such as an overview of the company’s global operations, inter-company agreements, business functions analysis, and/or local transaction documents, etc. that are specific to each jurisdiction’s TP rules and regulations to ensure they are compliant.
+Businesses should aim to acquire detailed transfer pricing documentation, such as an overview of the company’s global operations, inter-company agreements, business functions analysis, and/or local transaction documents that are specific to each jurisdiction’s TP rules and regulations to ensure they are compliant.

-To ensure compliance, it’s advisable to engage with experts as they can assess the risks, develop appropriate policies, and assist with the overall process.
+To ensure compliance, engaging experts who can assess the risks, develop appropriate policies, and assist with the overall process is advisable.

 4. Cost of operating in your chosen market